pcarleton/garden/content/post/economist.md

 In any event, I plan on timing myself to see how long it takes to read a full issue cover-to-cover.

+Update: I did not end up timing myself to read cover to cover, but I also gave up on reading every issue cover-to-cover.
+Instead, I've been hopping around to different areas I find interesting, and I've started taken written notes (more on that in a different post.)